kyRobot/cv/kyle-cv-markdown.md

 ## Summary

-Kyle is a passionate, highly motivated Software Engineer who likes to write self-documenting, clean code.
-A self starter who loves to learn Kyle has a broad range of skills with specific focus around the Java ecosystem.
-Kyle never stops asking why things are done and how they can be made better.
-Kyle is looking for a team who share his enthusiasm for quality, who aren&#x27;t afraid to move fast and break things and, most importantly, enjoy what they do.
+I am a passionate, highly motivated Software Engineer who likes to write self-documenting, clean code.
+A self-starter who loves to learn, I have a broad range of skills with specific focus around the Java ecosystem.
+I&#x27;ll never stop asking why things are done and how they can be made better.
+I am looking for a team who share my enthusiasm for quality, who aren&#x27;t afraid to move fast and break things and, most importantly, enjoy what they do.

 ## Work

 ### Analysis Web Client, Backend Software Engineer, IBM i2
 ##### 2014-11-06 - 2016-04-06

-* Designed and Implemented asyncronous REST API for Search
+* Designed and Implemented an asyncronous REST API for Search
 * Transitioned application services to using a new underlying datasource with zero downtime or test regressions
-* Promoted in year one
 * Lead a full optimization-focused rewrite of Data Retreival Service (DAO &amp; SQL layers) to unblock a product release - measurable 10x performance after rework
 * Introduced templated generation of Database DDL for deployment pipeline
-* Self started proof of concept for auto generation of external source querying pluggins was productised and shipped
+* Independently produced a proof of concept for auto generation of external datasource plugins which was productised and shipped
+* Promoted in year one

 i2 AWC is an Intelligence Analysis, Discovery &amp; Visualisation J2EE powered web application.
-Main responsibilities included design and implementation of data discovery and retreival features at both the Application and Persistance layers - primarily developing in Java 8 &amp; SQL.
-Working to Kanban Agile with 2 week sprints I was responsible for development of client-facing REST APIs (collaborating closely with cross-site front end development teams) for Search &amp; Graph Connectedness discovery and architecting the Data Access Layer interfaces to our Big Data repository built on IBM DB2.
-Other responsibilities included mentoring junior developers and acting as technical contact for non-technical team members.
+Main responsibilities include design and implementation of data discovery and retreival features at both the Application and Persistance layers - primarily developing in Java 8 &amp; SQL.
+Working in a Kanban Agile team with 2 week sprint cadence I am responsible for building client-facing RESTful APIs for search &amp; discovery services against a Big Data repository and the Data Access Layer interfaces required to support them.
+Other responsibilities include mentoring junior developers, collaborating closely with cross-site front end development teams and acting as technical contact for non-technical team members.

 ### Developer, CICS Explorer, IBM CICS
 ##### 2013-10-06 - 2014-11-06